Day trip to Costa da Morte

 On the other hand, this wild natural landscape offers unspoiled shores and fine sanded beaches that will leave you breathless!

-The journey from Santiago to Cape Vilán, your first stop, will flow amidst rolling hills.
+The journey from Santiago to Cape Vilán, will flow amidst rolling hills.
 You will easily spot Romanic churches and small towns with horreos, an elevated construction to store food and keep it safe from animals and humidity, typical from Galicia and Asturias regions.

-You will stop by the Cape Vilán lighthouse where your guide will tell you about the stories and legends of the area.
+At the Cabo Vilán lighthouse, you will discover the stories and legends of the area.
 Many have to do with meigas, witches, and mouras, some sort of mermaid that lives under water.

 You will also learn about the Celtic ancestors and the legacy they left still present in many words of the Galician language and of course the sound of bagpipes!